-The 500 Broadway building of landmark retailer Fred Segal in Santa Monica, Calif., is closing to make way for the construction of a new structure, and the 500 Broadway boutique owners in the building were recently notified that they must vacate by the end of May.
+The 500 Broadway building of landmark retailer Fred Segal in Santa Monica, Calif. is closing to make way for the construction of a new building, and the 500 Broadway boutique owners were recently notified that they must vacate by the end of May.

-Ron Robinson, the owner of the 5,000-square-foot Ron Robinson boutique in the 500 Broadway building, said some tenants hope to negotiate an extension with the building’s owner, DK Broadway LLC.
+Ron Robinson, the owner of the 5,000-square-foot Ron Robinson boutique in the 500 Broadway building said some tenants hope to negotiate an extension with the building’s owners DK Broadway LLC.
 The company is part of KRE Capital, which is headquartered in Beverly Hills, Calif.
 In a low-profile deal, the 500 Broadway building was acquired for $41.2 million in May 2012.

 “It would be an easy decision to leave if we had not developed and matured such a nice customer following,” Robinson said.
 He employs 12 people at his Santa Monica location.
-He plans to give them new jobs at his Ron Robinson boutique at the Fred Segal compound at 8100 Melrose Ave. in Los Angeles.
-However, he may not be able to find jobs for all his Santa Monica staffers.
+He plans to give them new jobs at his Ron Robinson boutique located at the Fred Segal compound at 8100 Melrose Ave. in Los Angeles, however he may not be able to find jobs for all his Santa Monica staffers.

 “We’ve been there 18-plus years,” Robinson said.
 “The mood is difficult.
 The emotions are difficult.
 We’ve developed such great clientele.
 We’re not done.
 We’ll find another Westside location.
 Our Melrose location continues to be very strong.”

-The 500 Broadway building of Fred Segal, often called Fred Segal Santa Monica, has been home of more than 12 retailers, including Ron Robinson, Fred Segal Finery and the popular Umami Burger at Fred Segal.
-Fred Segal Santa Monica is spread across two buildings.
-The retailers in the 420 Broadway building, across the street from 500 Broadway, have not been asked to leave, and there is currently no news on redeveloping the 420 Broadway building.
+The 500 Broadway building of Fred Segal, often called Fred Segal Santa Monica has been home of more than 12 retailers including Ron Robinson, Fred Segal Finery and the popular Umami Burger at Fred Segal.
+Fred Segal Santa Monica is spread across two buildings; the retailers in the 420 Broadway building, across the street from 500 Broadway, have not been asked to leave, there is currently no news on redeveloping the 420 Broadway building.

 A representative for Fred Segal said that some boutique owners from the 500 Broadway building will move to the 420 Broadway building.
-“DK Broadway … is currently working with those tenants on transition plans.
-The redevelopment of 500 Broadway does not have any impact on the Fred Segal [Melrose] location, and the Fred Segal location at 420 Broadway will continue to operate uninterrupted,” said Jessica Kleiman, executive vice president for Sandow, a New York–headquartered company that owns rights to the Fred Segal name.
+“DK Broadway…is currently working with those tenants on transition plans.
+The redevelopment of 500 Broadway does not have any impact on the Fred Segal [Melrose] location, and the Fred Segal location at 420 Broadway will continue to operate uninterrupted,” said Jessica Kleiman, executive vice president for Sandow, a New York–headquartered company, which owns rights to the Fred Segal name.
 Sandow acquired the world rights to the Fred Segal brand for an undisclosed amount in 2012.
 Sandow is scheduled to open seven Fred Segal stores at the SLS Hotel and Casino in Las Vegas this summer and a store in Tokyo in fall 2015.
-Sandow does not own Fred Segal Santa Monica and Fred Segal Melrose.
+Sandow does not own Fred Segal Santa Monica and Fred Segal Melrose

-There will be 250 units in the building—30 three-bedroom units, 54 two-bedroom units, 126 one-bedroom units and 40 studio units.
-The building will offer 561 parking spaces and some commercial uses, but it was not specified what commercial uses will be featured in the building.
+DK Broadway seeks to build a seven story, mixed use building on the site of 500 Broadway.
+There will be 250 units on the building; 30 three bedroom units, 54 two bedroom units, 126 one bedroom units and 40 studio units.
+The building will offer 561 parking spaces and offer some commercial uses, however it was not specified what commercial uses will be featured at the building.
 The building also is seeking LEED certification, which is a certification that the building has met eco-friendly standards.